 The move to create a “synergy in service” for the area’s veterans and their families will take another significant step next week when the Massachusetts Military Heroes Fund gets a new address.
 Starting November 11th (placeholder date), MMHF will move onto the campus of Brighton Marine, an expanding hub of resources for Veterans that aims to be the one-stop network hub for veterans in the Greater Boston Area.

-“We are ecstatic that Massachusetts Military Heroes Fund has chosen to reside on our campus,” says Michael Dwyer, Executive Director of Brighton Marine.
+“We are ecstatic that Massachusetts Military Heroes Fund has chosen to reside on our campus,” says Michael Dwyer, former Executive Director of Brighton Marine.
 “It is a wonderful organization that provides a direct and positive impact to family members of our fallen heroes.
 This is exactly the type of organization we are looking for as we create a hub of services for military, veterans and their families.
 Not only will having a hub of services make it easier for those looking for services, veteran service organizations will thrive in a co-working environment.
 Additionally, this collaborative community with close proximity to our planned veteran-preference, affordable housing units will create a one-of-a-kind setting for families of transitioning service members and veterans.”